2012–13 Russian Cup

 The 2012–13 Russian Cup, known as the 2012–13 Pirelli–Russian Football Cup for sponsorship reasons, was the 21st season of the Russian football knockout tournament since the dissolution of Soviet Union.

-The competition started on July 11, 2012 and finished with the final held on June 1, 2013.
-The cup champion wins a spot in the 2013–14 UEFA Europa League group stage.
+The competition started on 11 July 2012 and finished with the final held on 1 June 2013.
+The cup winner was won a spot in the 2013–14 UEFA Europa League group stage.

 First round

 This round featured 35 Second Division teams and 1 amateur team.
-The game was played July 11, 15, 16 and 17, 2012.
+The matches were played between 11 and 17 July 2012.